ourlifeloop/marketing/src/cms/training-faqs/what-is-a-default-facility-and-how-do-i-set-one.md

 ---
-question: What is a default facility and how do I set one?
+question: What is a default Community and how do I set one?
-answer: "-If you have multiple levels of care in your LifeLoop account, you can select the one you prefer to populate when logging in. "
+answer: "If you have multiple levels of care in your LifeLoop account, you can select the one you prefer to populate when logging in. "
 isMobile: false
 topics: